Walt Patulski: Professional career

 Patulski was selected by the Buffalo Bills with the first overall pick of the 1972 NFL draft.
 He was the last Notre Dame player to be drafted #1 overall.
 His size and speed were among the reasons he was highly touted: At 6'6" and 250 pounds, he could run the 40 in 4.9 seconds.

 As a rookie, Patulski led the Bills (coached by Lou Saban) with five sacks.
 In 1973, the Bills improved to a 9–5 record after going 4–9–1 in his rookie season of 1972, he recorded seven sacks, which was second on the team and was voted AP NFL Defensive Player of the Week (November 28, 1973), after Week 11.
 In 1974, the Bills recorded another 9–5 record and made the playoffs for the first time in eight years as he recorded 5.5 sacks.
 The Bills were 8-6 during his third season, but did not advance to the AFC playoffs.
 He recorded four sacks, a career low, however, two came in a game against the St. Louis Cardinals offensive line, who gave up only eight sacks in 1975.
 He lined up against St. Louis all-pro and Pro Football Hall of Fame offensive tackle Dan Dierdorf.
 Patulski played four years (1972–1975) with the Bills, and then he was traded to the Cardinals for a second-round draft pick (which they would use to draft Joe Devlin), and played one year with the St. Louis Cardinals (1977).
 He then suffered career-ending back surgery due to an injury he suffered while with the Chicago Bears.

 The Bills considered Patulski expendable when they acquired Sherman White from the Cincinnati Bengals, who was selected second overall in the 1972 draft out of California.

-Patulski's career was considered unsuccessful.
-Saban, grousing at his perceived lack of meanness (as per the perception of what was thought of for a defensive end) was quoted in later years as saying that "In tough situations, he would take the easy way out.
-To be aggressive, it just wasn't him."
-In fact, ESPN ranked him as the 27th biggest draft bust of all-time on April 18, 2008.